 Naturally, hackers want to use the easiest available method for password cracking.
 More often than not, that method is phishing, described in detail below.
 As long as the human is the weakest link of any security system, targeting her or him is the best bet.
 If that fails, there are plenty of other password cracking techniques to try.

-A typical password cracking attacks look like this:
+A typical password cracking attack looks like this:

 - Get the password hashes

-- Prepare the hashes for your selected cracking tool
+- Prepare the hashes for a selected cracking tool

 - Choose a cracking methodology